Jacopo Razzauti

 Started my PhD in mosquito neurogenetics

-Moving to New York & joining Rockefeller
+Moving to New York and joining Rockefeller

 Graduated from University of Dundee